orcfax/docs/drafts/technical-architecture/archiving.md

 liquidation, or any other kind of event.<br/>
 <br/>
-Unfortunately, in the case of this example, once the smart contract has executed, it can’t be reversed.
+Unfortunately, in the case of this example, once the smart contract has executed, it can't be reversed.
 However, because Orcfax has maintained audit logs of its workflow for every published fact, anyone can go back in time to discern where the liability lies.
 This has been made possible by the collection and validation of not just the target data, but also data relating to context